nick-brown/ruby-interview-questions/README.md

 A: `$LAST_MATCH_INFO` equivalent to `$~`

 Q: What does the `%r` syntax allow and why is it useful?
-A: It creates a `Regexp` object, but you don't have to escape /
+A: It creates a `Regexp` object, in which you don't need to escape /

 Operators
 -------------------------------------------------------------------------------